 if you have the intention of watching this film (which I would strongly advise) this is your spoiler alert.
 Stop reading, for now, see the film, and revisit this article for my concluding thoughts.

 The greatest success of this Initiation Love is its clever use of time, which relies on the subconscious expectation of the audience for the plot to progress chronologically.
 The final five minutes throw the audience’s understanding of the film they have just observed on its head, boosting it from a sometimes funny, sometimes emotive yet fairly generic depiction of young love to something far greater.

 Initiation Love concludes by having Takun from ‘side A,’ meet Takun from ‘side B,’ revealing that this film has not followed the progression of a single relationship, but two which have run in succession with one another.
 Mayu is the common factor.

 This is not your average ‘affair,’ however.
-It becomes apparent that Mayu’s sweet, stereotypically feminine and seemingly one-dimensional character is something of a façade.
-Beneath this surface level character depiction are more dark and deceitful tendencies.
+It becomes apparent that Mayu’s sweet, stereotypically feminine, and seemingly one-dimensional character is something of a façade.
+Beneath this surface-level character depiction is more dark and deceitful tendencies.
 Most disturbing, the use of the same nickname ‘Takun’ for both partners.